-Sandon Chevlin has an Master of Music degree in Music Composition from Florida Atlantic University, and a Bachelor of Arts in Music with a minor in creative writing from Rollins College.
-In 2018, Sandon participated in the Vienna Summer Music Festival's Musicology Colloquium and plans to pursue a Ph.D. in Historical Musicology in the future.
-He is currently pursuing a Masters of Arts in Teaching at Rollins College.
+Sandon Chevlin has a Master of Music degree in Music Composition from Florida Atlantic University, and a Bachelor of Arts in Music with a minor in creative writing from Rollins College.
+In 2018, Sandon participated in the Vienna Summer Music Festival's Musicology Colloquium.

 Throughout his graduate and undergraduate studies, Sandon studied and performed on all clarinets, all saxophones, flute, and bassoon.
 His woodwind teachers include Ciprian Stancioi, Moe Goldstein, Christine Barron, Patrick Graham, Tom Dietz, Dr. Dannel Espinoza, Katie Mess, and Rich Ervin.
 At Florida Atlantic University, he was the saxophonist for the Orchestra and played contrabass clarinet for the Wind Ensemble.
-At Rollins, Sandon participated in Orchestra, Wind Ensemble, and Jazz Ensemble, all of which showed off his talent in the complete variety of his instruments.
+At Rollins, Sandon participated in the orchestra’s wind and jazz ensemble, all of which showed off his talent in the complete variety of his instruments.
 He has also been the bass clarinetist for Phi Mu Alpha's Sinfonia Winds for the past two national conventions (2015 & 2018).
 An accomplished harmonica player for 15 years, Sandon received a rare standing ovation in his debut at the Florida Harmonica Championships in October 2018.
-Before moving to Central Florida, Sandon was the resident jazz musician for Che Restaurant in Delray Beach, where he performed dinner jazz on Friday nights.
+Before moving to Central Florida, Sandon was the resident jazz musician for Che Restaurant in Delray Beach, where he performed jazz on Friday nights.
 He has a recording credit, playing alto and baritone saxophone on the Corey Jones Recordings.